 Sea salt and freshly ground black pepper, to taste

 Step 1: Bring veggie broth to a boil in the pressure cooker.
-Add rice, top with Brussels halves, cover and bring to high heat.
+Add rice, top with Brussels halves, lock lid in place and bring to high heat.
 Lower heat to retain pressure and cook for 5 minutes.
 Quick release the cooker.

 Step 2: Stir in remaining ingredients.
 I like to do this one ingredient at a time, stirring very well after each addition.
 This helps to make your risotto very creamy, and breaks up the Brussels sprouts.

-* If you don't own a pressure cooker: Pour about a Tablespoon of olive oil in a medium saucepan placed over medium-high heat.
-Add rice, and stir until rice is thoroughly coated with oil.
-Add veggie broth to the saucepan in 1/3 cup increments, stirring constantly until rice has absorbed the broth.
+* If you don't own a pressure cooker: Pour about a teaspoon of olive oil in a medium saucepan placed over medium-high heat (or you can use 1/4 cup veggie broth or enough to cover the bottom of the pot and bring to a simmer).
+Add rice, and stir until rice is thoroughly coated with oil or veg broth.
+Next, add that veggie broth to the saucepan in 1/3 cup increments, stirring constantly until rice has absorbed the broth.
 Then add 1/3 cup more broth and stir once again until rice has absorbed the broth.

 Continue in this manner in 1/3 cup increments until you have added 3 cups total broth.
 Add the remaining 1/2 cup broth and the Brussels.
 Lower heat, cover, and cook until Brussels are very tender, about 10 minutes.
 Remove cover and stir until rice and Brussels are both very tender.
 Add more liquid if needed.
 Then follow Step 2 above.